perses/perses/docs/user-guides/dashboard-as-code.md

 #### 4. Add the CUE sources from Perses

 To ease further the experience with DaC, you should import some CUE sources available in the Perses repo.
-These are about plugin schemas, DaC helper libraries & some patches to fix some gaps that remain after the previous step.
+These are about plugin schemas, DaC helper libraries & some patches to fix gaps that remain after the previous step.

-For now unfortunately there is no clean way to do these imports (no proper dependency management available in CUE as already mentionned), so in the meantime we provide the script [dac_setup.sh](../../scripts/dac_setup.sh) that takes care of adding the CUE sources from Perses as external dependencies of your repo.
+Unfortunately for now there is no clean way to do these imports (no proper dependency management available in CUE as already mentionned), so in the meantime we provide the script [dac_setup.sh](../../scripts/dac_setup.sh) that takes care of adding the CUE sources from Perses as external dependencies of your repo.
 Simply copy this script at the root of your repository and run it.
-You will have to indicate the version of Perses from which to retrieve the files - unless specific case you should look for the latest one.
+You will have to indicate the version of Perses from which to retrieve the files - unless you have specific case, better to look for the latest one.

 ## Develop dashboards